 - That you will take your pension benefits when you reach State Pension age.
 For the purposes of this illustration we have used age 67.
 Your own State Pension age may be different as it's based on your gender and date of birth.
 You can find out more by going to gov.uk/state-pension-age - That the amounts you and your employer pay in will not change over time.
 In reality, your pension contributions may be linked to your salary.
-If this applies to you, you will be paying more into your pension savings and may receive more back when you access your pension pot. - Your money will be invested in the Multi-Asset Fund and will remain invested in this fund until the retirement age shown. - That the rate you pay in charges will not change over time. - A rate of inflation of 2% will not change. - The growth rate used has been reduced to take into account the effect of inflation.
+If this applies to you, you will be paying more into your pension savings and may receive more back when you access your pension pot. - Your money will be invested in the Multi-Asset 5 Year 25% Cash Lifestyle Profile and will remain invested here until the retirement age shown. - That the rate you pay in charges will not change over time. - A rate of inflation of 2% will not change. - The growth rate used has been reduced to take into account the effect of inflation. - The total AMC (BAMC + EFAMC) of 0.5%.

-• The charges are an AMC of 0.37% and an FMC of 0.13%.
 Please remember that your charges may be higher or lower than those we have used throughout these illustrations.
 You will receive a personal illustration after you join using the charges that apply to you.